Bats and Spiders at Treak Cliff Cavern

 These relatively large (for the UK) arachnids spin beautiful egg sacs for their young.
 They are thought to have a symbiotic relationship with our bats.
 Like many spiders, they are venomous but they pose little or no threat to large mammals (humans) and are slow moving and non-aggressive, although provoked may give you a ‘nasty nip’!

 They are known as ‘gentle giants’ of the UK spider population.

 A Daubenton's bat

-The new Treak Cliff Cavern Interpretation Centre is part-funded by the European Agricultural Fund for Rural Development - to upgrade the visitor offer, by providing new toilets, heritage and interpretation centre.
+The new Treak Cliff Cavern Interpretation Centre is part-funded by the European Agricultural Fund for Rural Development - to upgrade the visitor offer, by providing a heritage and interpretation centre.
 Project reference number: 101006.